Save to My DOJO

 - If you get a user on RDVH, s/he will want to connect more easily, so you’ll have to stand up an RDWA.

-- If you get a user on RDWA, s/he will tell everyone else, and they’ll want on it, too.
+- If you get a user on RDWA, s/he will tell everyone else, and they’ll want to get on it, too.

 - If you get lots of users on RDWA, they’ll want to connect from home.